Dispute with the developer over defects in the premises

 • evenness of walls and floors

-• layout of the installation in the premises: including sockets and toilet connections
+• layout of installations made in the premises: sockets and sanitary connections, among others

 • current in sockets using a tester